muratk5n/thirdwave/en/README.md

 ---

-Good..
-But still no reason to forgo vax.

-"Pfizer says its COVID pill near 90% effective in clinical trials...
-The Pfizer pills are taken with the older antiviral ritonavir every 12 hours for five days beginning shortly after the onset of symptoms"

----

 Al Jazeera: "How left-wing forces are regaining ground in Latin America..
 As progressives win key elections from Honduras to Peru, analysts point to changing regional dynamics"